LATEST ARTICLE

 Geography

-Uganda is located in the Nile Basin and a diverse topography, which includes mountains, plateaus, and lakes, Notable geographical features include:
+Uganda is located in the Nile Basin and comprises a wide range of scenery, including hilly terrains, plateaus, and lakes.

-• Lake Victoria: The largest lake in Africa, located in the south of Uganda, shared with Kenya and Tanzania.
+• Lake Victoria: Africa's largest lake, lying in the southern part of Uganda shared with Kenya and Tanzania.

-• Rwenzori Mountains: Also known as the "Mountains of the Moon," located on the western border with the Democratic Republic of the Congo.
+• Rwenzori Mountains: Also called the ''Mountains of the Moon'' along the western border with the DRC.

-• The Nile River: The White Nile starts from Lake Victoria and flows northwards through the country.
+• The Nile: The White Nile flows northward from Lake Victoria through Uganda.

-Uganda's climate is mainly tropical, moderated by altitude.
-The country experiences two rainy seasons, from March to May and from September to November.
+Uganda's climate is mainly over-tropical, but there arise two influencing factors; those of altitude, and there are two rainy seasons, in March to May and September to November.

 Demographics